Preserving Metadata During GeoParquet Conversion

 1. Geospatial Core: CRS, geometry type, bounding box, and primary geometry column.

 Failing to serialize these layers correctly leads to silent data degradation.
-Understanding Metadata Loss Prevention During Format Swaps is essential before implementing conversion logic, as different I/O drivers handle metadata truncation differently.
 Some libraries silently drop unrecognized keys, while others raise exceptions on malformed CRS strings.

 Prerequisites & Environment Configuration

-A reliable conversion stack requires modern, actively maintained libraries that expose Parquet metadata APIs.
-The following environment is validated for cloud-native and on-premise deployments:
+A reliable conversion stack requires modern, actively maintained libraries that expose Parquet metadata APIs:

 • Python 3.9+ (type hints and pathlib required for pipeline orchestration)